Deep Learning with Uncertainty Quantification for Predicting the Segmentation Dice Coefficient of Prostate Cancer Biopsy Images: Methods

 \subsection{Model training}

 The prostate core biopsy data was split into 80\% for training ($\approx$ 197 images) and 20\% for testing ($\approx$ 47 images).
-The model was trained for 50 epochs with a batch size of two and the Adam optimizer with learning rate set at $\alpha_{lr} = 0.001$ was used.
-Model input images were resized to 1024 $\times$ 1024 (W $\times$ H) while outputs from the trained model were kept at 512 $\times$ 512 (W $\times$ H).
-Model training and evaluation was carried out using NVIDIA GeForce RTX 2080 Ti with 11GB of GPU memory.
+The model was trained for 50 epochs with a batch size of two, using the Adam optimizer with a learning rate set at $\alpha_{lr} = 0.001$.
+Input images were resized to 1024 $\times$ 1024 (W $\times$ H), while output images were set to 512 $\times$ 512.
+Model training and evaluation were performed on an NVIDIA GeForce RTX 3090 Ti with 24GB GPU memory.
+The workflow for model implementation and processing with uncertainty integration approach is outlined in Fig.\ref{fig1}, starting with input images and applying the DLM MCD to obtain outputs.